mnot/I-D/for-the-users/draft.md

 process to help us make decisions, deploy our protocols, and ultimately determine their success or failure.

+It does means that, because end users are not technical experts, we have a responsibility to consider their needs, and will need to engage with those who understand how our work will affect end users, such as civil society organisations, as well as governments, businesses and other groups representing some aspect of end user needs.

-It does mean that when a proposed solution to a problem has a benefit to some other party at the identified expense of end users, we will find a different solution or find another way to frame the problem.
+When a proposed solution to a problem has a benefit to some other party at the identified expense of end users, we will find a different solution or find another way to frame the problem.

 There may be cases where genuine technical need requires compromise.
 However, such tradeoffs need to be carefully examined, and avoided when there are alternate means of achieving the desired